expo/expo/docs/pages/build-reference/variants.md

 > **Note**: if you use `expo-updates` to publish JavaScript updates to your app, you should be cautious to set the correct environment variables for the app variant that you are publishing for when you run the `expo publish` command.
 Refer to the EAS Build ["Environment variables and secrets" guide](/build/updates.md) for more information.

-## Example: configuring development and production variants in the bare project
+## Example: configuring development and production variants in a bare project

 ### Android

-In `android/app/build.gradle`, create a separate flavor for every build profile from eas.json you want to build.
+In **android/app/build.gradle**, create a separate flavor for every build profile from **eas.json** that you want to build.

 ```groovy
 android {